henrik42/solo/README.md

 source formats via _reader_ _conditionals_ [mixed source] (not used in _Solo_).
 So you can put source into `*.cljx` files and let both compilers compile these sources.
-Thus you have _single_ _source_ and you can use these namespace from Clojure and ClojureScript.
+Thus you have _single_ _source_ and you can use these namespaces from Clojure and ClojureScript.
 No code duplication!

-`make-spa`will run the CLJS compiler which produces JavaScript code into `resources/public/js/compiled/`.
+`make-spa` will run the CLJS compiler which produces JavaScript code into `resources/public/js/compiled/`.
 You should see something like
 this: